-- 8.10 In relation to site allocations for Higham on the Hill, the Hinckley and Bosworth Core Strategy requires: - Land to be allocated for a minimum of 40 dwellings - Address the existing deficiencies in the quality and quantity of green spaces; and - Resist the loss of local shops and facilities - 8.11 The residual minimum housing requirement for Higham on the Hill, as of 1 October 2013 is 13 dwellings.
-Further information on residential commitments can be found in the Site Selection Justification Paper. - 8.12 The remaining minimum residual housing requirements will be met through the following allocation:

-Higham on the Hall Residential Site Allocations

-Reference Location Designation

-HIG02 Land to the rear of The Residential (13 dwellings)

-Oddfellows Arms Public House,

-Main Street

-- 8.13 The Open Space, Sports and Recreational Facilities Study identifies open space across the borough and indicates any deficiencies in the quality, quantity and accessibility of green spaces.
-This evidence has resulted in a significant increase in allocated open spaces to be safeguarded under policy DM8 compared to the 2001 Local Plan.
-Identified deficiencies will be addressed through the plan period primarily through developer open space contributions. - 8.14 Higham on the Hill's local shop has been identified in the District, Local and Neighbourhood Centre Review (February 2012) for safeguarding and enhancement through policy DM22.
+- 8.10 In relation to site allocations for Higham on the Hill, the Hinckley and Bosworth Core Strategy requires: - Land to be allocated for a minimum of 40 dwellings; - Address the existing deficiencies in the quality and quantity of green spaces; and - Resist the loss of local shops and facilities. - 8.11 The residual minimum housing requirement for Higham on the Hill, as of 1 September 2014 has been met and as such no additional sites are required to be allocated for residential development in Higham on the Hill.
+Further information on residential commitments can be found in the Site Selection Justification Paper. - 8.12 Ecological information as of 1 September 2014, identified the previously allocated site HIG02: Land to the rear of The Oddfellows Arms Public House, Main Street as having significant ecological constraints.
+The allocation of this site for residential development is therefore not considered a sustainable option for further residential growth above the already permitted minimum housing requirement. - 8.13 The Open Space, Sports and Recreational Facilities Study identifies open space across the borough and indicates any deficiencies in the quality, quantity and accessibility of green spaces.
+This evidence has resulted in a significant increase in allocated open spaces to be safeguarded under Policy DM8 compared to the 2001 Local Plan.
+Identified deficiencies will be addressed through the plan period primarily through developer open space contributions. - 8.14 Higham on the Hill's local shop has been identified in the District, Local and Neighbourhood Centre Review (February 2012) for safeguarding and enhancement through Policy DM22.
 The village also has a number of congregational community facilities which should be safeguarded to maintain community cohesion.
-This is achieved through their identification as community facilities and their protection through policy DM25. - 8.15 In line with Core Strategy Policy 12: Rural Villages, the following allocations and designations are made for Higham on the Hill (See the Higham on the Hill Pre-Submission Draft Map).
+This is achieved through their identification as community facilities and their protection through Policy DM25. - 8.15 In line with Core Strategy Policy 12: Rural Villages, the following allocations and designations are made for Higham on the Hill.

-Higham on the Hill Site Allocations Reference Location Designation Policy Employment HIG10 Industrial Estate West of Station Road, Higham on the Hill Employment Site DM19 Ор en Space HIG04 King George V Playing Field, Main Street Formal Park, Children's Play Space and Young Person's Facilities DM8 HIG05 Nuneaton Lane Allotments Allotments DM8 HIG06 Higham on the Hill Cricket Club, Nuneaton Lane Outdoor Sports Facilities DM8 HIG07 Higham on the Hill Church of England School Playing Fields Outdoor Sports Facilities and Amenity Green Space DM8 HIG08 St Peter's Churchyard, Main Street Cemeteries and Churchyards DM8 HIG09 Higham Hall, Main Street Formal Park DM8 Commu unity Facilities HIG11 The Oddfellows Arms Public House, Main Street Community Facility DM25 HIG12 Higham on the Hill Methodist Church, Main Street Community Facility DM25 HIG13 St Peter's Church Main Street Community Facility DM25 HIG14 Higham on the Hill Church of England School and Community Centre Community Facility DM25 HIG01 Higham on the Hill Settlement Boundary Settlement Boundary Core Strategy Policy 12
+Higham on the Hill Site Allocations Reference Location Designation Policy Em ployment HIG10 Industrial Estate West of Station Road, Higham on the Hill Employment Site DM19 Ор en Space HIG04 King George V Playing Field, Main Street Formal Park, Children's Play Space and Young Person's Facilities DM8 HIG05 Nuneaton Lane Allotments Allotments DM8 HIG06 Higham on the Hill Cricket Club, Nuneaton Lane Outdoor Sports Facilities DM8 HIG07 Higham on the Hill Church of England School Playing Fields Outdoor Sports Facilities and Amenity Green Space DM8 HIG08 St Peter's Churchyard, Main Street Cemeteries and Churchyards DM8 HIG09 Higham Hall, Main Street Formal Park DM8 Commi unity Facilities HIG11 The Oddfellows Arms Public House, Main Street Community Facility DM25 HIG12 Higham on the Hill Methodist Church, Main Street Community Facility DM25 HIG13 St Peter's Church Main Street Community Facility DM25 HIG14 Higham on the Hill Church of England School and Community Centre Community Facility DM25 Higham on the Hill Coro Stratogy HIG01 Higham on the Hill Settlement Boundary Settlement Boundary Core Strategy Policy 12

-Higham on the Hill Residential Site Allocations with Planning Permission Reference Location Application Reference and Permitted Dwellings HIG03PP Land at Hilary Bevins Close 12/00482/OUT (21 dwellings)
+Higham on the Hill Residential Site Allocations with Planning Permission Reference Location Application Reference and Permitted Dwellings HIG03PP Land at Hilary Bevins Close 14/00503/FUL (43 dwellings)

-Sites referenced PP are sites with planning permission for residential development of over 5 dwellings, permitted up to the 1 October 2013
+^{} Sites referenced PP are sites with planning permission for residential development of over 5 dwellings, permitted up to the 1 September 2014